 Sun Protection Factor (SPF) and UV Radiation

 Since the advent of modern sunscreens, a sunscreen's efficacy has been measured by its sun protection factor, or SPF.
 SPF is not an amount of protection per se.
 Rather, it indicates how long it will take for UVB rays to redden skin when using a sunscreen, compared to how long skin would take to redden without the product.
 For instance, someone using a sunscreen with an SPF of 15 will take 15 times longer to redden than without the sunscreen.
 An SPF 15 sunscreen screens 93 percent of the sun's UVB rays; SPF 30 protects against 97 percent; and SPF 50, 98 percent.
-The Skin Cancer Foundation maintains that SPFs of 15 or higher are necessary for adequate protection.
+The Skin Cancer Foundation maintains that SPFs of 15 or higher are necessary for adequate everyday protection.
+For more extended or intense sun exposure, the Foundation recommends SPFs of 30 or higher.

 Since both UVA and UVB are harmful, you need protection from both kinds of rays.
 To make sure you're getting effective UVA as well as UVB coverage, look for a sunscreen with an SPF of 15 or higher, plus some combination of the following UVA-screening ingredients: stabilized a avobenzone, ecamsule (a.k.a.
 MexorylTM), oxybenzone, titanium dioxide, and zinc oxide.
 You may see the phrases multi spectrum, broad spectrum or UVA/UVB protection on sunscreen labels, and these all indicate that some UVA protection is provided.
 However, because there is no consensus on how much protection these terms indicate, such phrases may not be entirely meaningful.